 The steeple is the most significant part of the pagoda, both symbolically and functionally.
 It serves multiple important functions, acting as a stabilizer, preventing leaks, and working as a lightning rod (sometimes called a demon-arrester.
 Symbolically, the steeple elevates the structure and represents the Country of Buddha.

-Looking for a pagoda tattoo in Toronto?
+Looking for a pagoda tattoo in Toronto or Vancouver?
 Chronic Ink has some of the city’s best Asian tattoo artists.
 Our three tattoo shop locations offer a safe, comfortable environment with experienced artists that work with you.

-Book a consultation today at our downtown Toronto tattoo shop for estimates and designs.
+Book a consultation today at our downtown Toronto & Vancouver tattoo shops for estimates and designs.